-Consultants listed herein are required to distribute this standard to their respective staff and subconsultants.
+Consultants listed herein are required to distribute this PEGS standard supplement to their respective staff and subconsultants.

-If you believe the attached standard conflicts with any other codes or regulations or if you should have any questions regarding this matter, please contact the Director, Office of Engineering and Construction at (410) 859-7093.
+If you believe this standard supplement conflicts with any other codes or regulations or if you should have any questions regarding this matter, please contact the Director of Engineering at (410) 859-7093.